 The measurement and outcome measure nodes can either be connected with a ‘recorded as’ link or, to simplify the diagram, a measurement node can be ‘tagged’ with outcome measures nodes, as shown below in the image on the right.

-If the outcome measure is transformed, this can be indicated by connecting it to a transformation node.
-Data transformation nodes are outcome-specific; two different outcome measures cannot be connected to the same data transformation node even if both outcomes are transformed the same way.
+If you plan to transform your outcome measure, use a data transformation node.
+Data transformation nodes are outcome-specific – two different outcome measures cannot be connected to the same data transformation node even if both outcomes are transformed the same way.
 The data transformation produces the output which is used in the analysis.